What is the Mediterranean Diet?

 • Slowed cognitive decline and decreased risk of dementia

 • Declines in Cancer

 However, most of this present research has been done in a Mediterranean population, which limits its generalisability.
-Although, more and more research in non-Mediterranean populations are under wraps, so you need to watch this space – there is big things coming for this dietary pattern in a non-Mediterranean population group.
+Although more and more research in non-Mediterranean populations is under wraps, so you need to watch this space – there are big things coming for this dietary pattern in a non-Mediterranean population group.
 While it is too early to call whether changes to Australian dietary guidelines should incorporate more Mediterranean-style foods, if the benefits of this dietary pattern are replicated in a non-Mediterranean population group, then this could be a very real reality in the future.

 As such, the Mediterranean diet has become one of the highest regarded dietary patterns to date.
 Not only is the consumption of this dietary pattern associated with a range of health benefits, it is also known for its palatability and cost-effectiveness, the Mediterranean diet is the gift that keeps on giving.